appcypher/raccoon/IDEAS.md

                 unreachable()
 ```

 In addition to exceptions, Raccoon also supports `panic`s.
-A `panic` is a trap that occurs when the program is in an invalid state.
+A `panic` is a trap/signal that occurs when the program is in an invalid state.
 Unlike Python, Raccoon panics for incidences like division by zero rather than raise a `ZeroDivisionError`.

 ```py